FernandoCutire/FernandoCutire/README.md

 📛 Nickname: "FerQ" or "Cuti", online id: "ferq", real name: "Fernando Cutire", you can also call me "ferq"

-🤲 22+, Universidad Tecnológica de Panamá, [Your job level/position if applicable], passionate about coding, tools, swimming, music, guitar, sharing, and writing
+🤲 22+, Universidad Tecnológica de Panamá, Cloud Data Engineer , passionate about coding, tools, swimming, music, guitar, sharing, and writing

 💼 Began my career in 2022 at UTP, kicking off my journey in the Data, Cloud and Architecture.